shammari/shammari.github.io/_pages/lab.md

 ---

 # **Research ''Team''**
 Although not formally designated as a lab, I supervise **graduate students** working on a range of projects in **mathematical modeling, dynamical systems, and computational biology**.
-The research conducted under my supervision generally focuses on investigating implications of structural heterogeneities on biological systems.
+The research conducted under my supervision generally focuses on investigating implications of structural heterogeneities on biological function.

 ## **Research Themes**
 - **Oxygen transport & capillary networks**